midoshouse/ootr-multiworld/README.md

 # Credits

 * Icon based on chest image created for [Mido's House](https://midos.house/) by [Maplestar](https://github.com/Maplesstar).
+* Some seed hash icons by [Xopar](https://github.com/matthewkirby) and shiroaeli, used with permission.
 * Some code based on [Bizhawk Shuffler 2](https://github.com/authorblues/bizhawk-shuffler-2)